Endless077/Endless077/README.md

 - "Fsociety" - Mr. Robot
 - "Our democracy has been hacked" - Mr. Robot
 - "Superheroes in New York?
 Gimme a break." - Stan Lee
+- "You are who you choose to be.
+Superman." - The Iron Giant
 - "Stay hungry, stay foolish" - Steven Paul Jobs (Steve Jobs)
 - "Now I Am Become Death, The Destroyer Of Worlds." - J. Robert Oppenheimer
 - "Remember, remember, the fifth of November" - V for Vendetta (Guy Fawkes)